Make Your Team Client Smart

-Training: sending key team members to the same training clients or their staff attends can provide a lot of insight.
+Training: sending key team members to the same training clients attend can provide a lot of insight.
 One of our clients sent a writer through manager training for a fast-food chain before they wrote word one;

 Interviews and focus groups: speaking with consumer and/or audience members will provide insight and help you understand how your work is received.
 We ask different questions than our clients do, and often, we provide unique insight as a result;

 Meet the team: Have your clients address the agency about their business and how the agency’s work supports them.
 This has the added bonus of deepening the agency’s relationship, and allows your clients to meet the people who are behind the scenes.
 It could also help those who are never in a client meeting understand how their work creates value.
 It’s a win/win/win/win for all!

 All of these are pretty simple and can help to elevate and add value to your client/agency relationship.
 Of course, it all starts with curiosity and as long as the proper leadership and tools are available, it then leads to the development of a stronger, more knowledgeable, skilled, and loyal staff.
 Your staff then become your brand ambassadors, wowing their clients, and attracting other like-minded potential employees.
 All of which will help you stand out from the herd.

 Tonic Consulting Group works with live event agencies, marketing agencies and related companies providing the insights, expertise and direction necessary to create enduring competitive advantage.
 We work with leaders to build new pathways to growth, create